ayushpateria/GITTHEFLAG/README.txt

 Jim sucked and sucked at the jug, and now and then he got out of his head and pitched around and yelled; but every time he come to himself he went to sucking at the jug again.
 His foot swelled up pretty big, and so did his leg; but by and by the drunk begun to come, and so I judged he was all right; but I’d druther been bit with a snake than pap’s whisky.
 Jim was laid up for four days and nights.
 Then the swelling was all gone and he was around again.
 I made up my mind I wouldn’t ever take a-holt of a snake-skin again with my hands, now that I see what had come of it.
+Jim said he reckoned I would believe him next time.
+And he said that handling a snake-skin was such awful bad luck that maybe we hadn’t got to the end of it yet.